-“Holding action,” Venor said, scanning the dead-press.
+“Holding action,” Venor said, surveying them.
 “Not sure what they thought they’d accomplish.
 Just opened their flank for Jasczynks’s shock troops.”

 The head of her guard was a hawk-nosed cavern-cheeked man with a respectable tan and what her father called “earthy diction.”
 His blond hair lay hidden beneath a sturdy kettle-helm.
 Plates extended down over his ears, protecting the sides of his head; a black bevor covered his chin.
 He carried a well-oiled, heavily-notched arming sword, but the sheer slaughter made him nervous.

 He pointed to straggling dead further upriver past the corpse-dam, most fallen face-first with open wounds in the back.
-The gesture clattered his dark plate and stirred his golden surcoat with the red javelet of Tresamer.
-The prey-bird’s sharp beak scrunched.
+The gesture clattered his dark plate and stirred his golden surcoat bearing the red javelet of Tresamer.
 “Can’t blame them too much.
 Sairo kept a tight hand.
 Doubt any of her band were prepared to take over when she went under the scythe.”

 Teman citizen-soldiers lay somewhat sparser than Sairo dead.
 Their bloodless fists clutched halberds and poleaxes, maces and flails; some had swords as sidearms.
 They wore black gambesons trimmed blue at the shoulders and hem.
 The thick padded-linen jackets were knee-length, splotched in battle’s grime.
 For perhaps fifteen pounds of weight they stopped bludgeoning strikes and weaker cuts, but a skilled swordsman might cut killing deep, and they availed nothing against thrusts: plenty of holed-through dead proved that.